Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: LiDAR-SOT Benchmark

 In this section, we highlight the differences between our proposed task and several relevant tasks.

-\textbf{Object Detection:} Object detection aims to detect some predefined types of object in raw point clouds.
-So it must be model-based and rely on manual priors or large scale training data.
-Our task does not assume known appearances of the objects to be tracked, but only its rigidity.
-Instead, we only takes the initial states of objects as input.

-\textbf{Multiple Object Tracking:} As mentioned above, MOT relies on detection and mainly focuses on the association of bounding boxes.
+\textit{Multiple-object Tracking:} As mentioned above, MOT relies on detections and mainly focuses on associating them.
 Moreover, MOT usually does not modify or generate new bounding boxes, while our SOT task creates bounding boxes according to the point cloud and motion information.

-\textbf{Shape Completion:} Generally speaking, shape completion complements the partial point cloud in a single frame under the supervised setting.
+\textit{Shape Completion:} Generally speaking, shape completion complements the partial point cloud in a single frame under the supervised setting.
 It needs paired training data to learn generative models, while ours could utilize temporal LiDAR data to complete the shapes in an unsupervised manner.

-\textbf{Point Cloud Registration:} Registration focuses on matching the point clouds between two frames, while the algorithms could access more previous frames in our task.
-Consequently, rich priors could be incorporated to improve the performance, as demonstrated in the experiments, the performance of our state estimation is significantly higher than using ICP only.
+\textit{Point Cloud Registration:} Registration focuses on matching the point clouds between two frames, while more previous frames are accessible in our task.
+Consequently, rich priors could be incorporated to improve the performance, as demonstrated later in the experiments, the performance of our state estimation is significantly higher than using ICP only.